+Speech By Toad.

+(There will be other speeches by Toad during

+the evening.)

+Address By Toad

-SYNOPSIS-Our Prison System-the Waterways of Old England-Horse-dealing, and how to deal-Property, its rights and its duties-Back to the Land-A Typical English Squire.
+Synopsis-Our Prison System-the Waterways of Old

+England-Horse-dealing, and how to deal-Property,

+its rights and its duties-Back to the Land-A

-SONG... .
-BY TOAD.
+Typical English Squire.

+Song By TOAD.

 (Composed by himself.)

+OTHER (Composit IONS By Toad

-OTHER COMPOSITIONS.
-BY TOAD will be sung in the course of the evening by the...
-COMPOSER.
+will be sung in the course of the

+evening by the Composer.

-The idea pleased him mightily, and he worked very hard and got all the letters finished by noon, at which hour it was reported to him that there was a small and rather bedraggled weasel at the door, inquiring timidly whether he could be of any service to the gentlemen.
+The idea pleased him mightily, and he worked very hard and got all the letters finished by noon, at which hour it was reported to him that there was a small and rather bedraggled weasel at the door, inquiring timidly whether he could be of any service to the gentleman.
 Toad swaggered out and found it was one of the prisoners of the previous evening, very respectful and anxious to please.
 He patted him on the head, shoved the bundle of invitations into his paw, and told him to cut along quick and deliver them as fast as he could, and if he liked to come back again in the evening, perhaps there might be a shilling for him, or, again, perhaps there mightn't; and the poor weasel seemed really quite grateful, and hurried off eagerly to do his mission.